Holiday safety tips

 Don't display gifts where they can be seen from a window or doorway.
 Store gifts before

 If you go out in the evening, turn on lights and a radio or television so the house looks

 and sounds occupied.

-If you go away for a few days, get an automatic time for your lights.
-Have a neighbor watch
+If you go away for a few days, get an automatic timer for your lights.
+Have a trusted neighbor watch

 your house, shovel snow, pick up the mail and newspapers, and park his or her car in your